enketo/enketo-api-docs/_api/v2/2130-post-single-iframeable-survey.md

 ---
 categories: [v2, survey, single, iframe]
 title: Get an online-only single-submit iframe-able survey (new or existing)
-description: This webform view will **always** redirect the user upon successful submission of a record.
+description: This webform view will **always** redirect the user upon successful submission of a single record.
 type: POST
 params:
   - name: server_url